fefescript84/JSONedtr/README.md

 See provided example files and their code for more information

 ## TODO
-* better support for array data type (currently can be opened but is saved as object)
-* better support for number number type (currently can be opened but is saved as string)
 * add support to reference type
 * use SASS
-* ~~dark theme~~ DONE
 * minify code for production

 ## Support